Sveta2732/Svetlana-Portfolio/ml-cyberbullying-detector-api/README.md

 - The API relies on Hugging Face models, Google Gemini API, and database logging, which can introduce latency.
 - Processing a full message can take **up to ~25 seconds** under normal conditions.
-- If the Google Gemini API is inactive ("asleep"), it may take **several minutes** to wake up and respond.
+- If the API is inactive ("asleep") on free Hugging Face hosting, it may take **several minutes** to wake up and respond.
 - The project is hosted on a **free server**, which can further slow down response times, especially for large inputs or concurrent users.
 - Future improvements could include:
+   - Using GPU-enabled hosting to replace lightweight models with heavier, more accurate ones
   - Caching frequent requests or model outputs
-  - Using lighter-weight models for faster response
   - Asynchronous API calls to improve user experience

 ---